-The Department of Biological Sciences offers Master of Science and Doctor of Philosophy degrees in the fields of animal physiology; cancer biology, cell and extracellular matrix biology; developmental biology; ecology and evolution; microbiology and virology; and molecular biology and genetics.
+The Department of Biological Sciences offers Master of Science and Doctor of Philosophy degrees in the fields of biotechnology; cell and extracellular matrix biology; cell and organ systems physiology; ecology and evolution; microbiology; molecular biology and genetics; and plant biology.
 Formalized Graduate Tracks have been established to provide students with customized research and career mentorship.
 Financial aid is available to all graduate students in the form of assistantships.
-The stipend level for 2004-2005 is \$18,000 per year.
+The stipend level for 2003-2004 is \$18,000 per year.
 In addition, all graduate assistants in Biological Sciences receive a full tuition scholarship from the University of Delaware.
 RESEARCH FACILITIES

 The Department of Biological Sciences occupies Wolf Hall and much of the McKinly Laboratory building and has modern well-equipped laboratories for research and teaching.
 The buildings are adjacent and located on the main campus mall.
 Resources include facilities with automated DNA sequencing and gene array analysis, cell culture and hybridoma core laboratories, fluorescence and confocal microscopes, newly-renovated animal research space with a staffed transgenic mouse facility, constant temperature rooms and growth chambers, ultracentrifuges, liquid scintillation and gamma spectrometers, and access to scanning and transmission electron microscopes.
-Other research resources are readily available through collaborations with scientists in other departments at the University of Delaware and at the Delaware Biotechnology Institute, a new venture supported by the State, the University and local industry, and at the Alfred I. DuPont Hospital for Children.
+Other research resources are readily available through collaborations with scientists in other departments at the University of Delaware and at the Delaware Biotechnology Institute, a new venture supported by the State, the University and local industry.